 What does a talk show host do?

-Talk show hosts lead a variety of talk shows on network and public access television stations.
+Talk show hosts lead a variety of talk shows on television stations.
 They often specialize in a specific area such as entertainment, gossip, news, health, sports, politics, and many other topics.
 They help prepare the content of the program and add suggestions to keep the attention of the live studio audience as well as television viewers at home.
 They often interview guests and discuss topics with the audience.
 Talk show hosts strive to keep the talk show interesting with a great deal of details.
 They often interject witty and humorous responses to keep the audience entertained.
 Talk show hosts often have special guest appearances to discuss topics.

 What kind of training does a talk show host need?